hazelgrove/hazelnut-dynamics-agda/README.md

 explicitly as inductive datatypes, `_,_⊢_:s:_`and `env` from [core.agda](core.agda) respectively, taking advantage of the fact that the base case in our semantics is always the identity substitution.
-This allows us to reason about substitutions in a way that passes the Agda termination checker.
+This allows us to reason about substitutions in a well-founded way that passes the Agda termination checker.

 ## Postulates